utah-cs4470-sp25/class/hw10/README.md

 * The autograder tries to normalize floats.
 Print floats in the natural way for your language and hopefully the tests will pass.
+* (*March 21*) By popular demand we have fixed a bug in the staff compiler output for % on floats.
+It now aligns the stack before `call _fmod` similar to how calls to `_pow` look.
+(If you submitted HW10 before this change you do not need to resubmit, we will use your past action score.
+But you will need to update
+  % ouput for HW11 and beyond.)
 *

 More hints: [hints.md](./hints.md)